Publication Scheme

 Performance

-The Public Value Measures detailed in the Service Plan enable the Authority to assess progress against its four aims in order to deliver its vision of putting Shropshire’s safety first.
-Performance against these measures is monitored by the Service and the Fire Authority’s Audit and Performance Management Committee on a quarterly basis.
+The Performance Measures detailed in the Community Risk Management Plan enable the Authority to assess progress against its aims in order to deliver its vision of making Shropshire safer.
+Performance against these measures is monitored by the Service and the Fire Authority’s Standards, Audit and Performance Committee on a quarterly basis, and an annual performance report goes to the Shropshire & Wrekin Fire Authority at the end of each financial year.

 How we make decisions